5-Point Job Application Customisation

 After identifying the keywords, build a bullet point list in your resume and cover letter listing 4 – 5 of the keywords from the job ad with examples and evidence of your expertise in these areas.

-Action: Create your key skills list (see below) – taken from the first bullet in the job advertisement
+Action: Create the list of your key skills (see below) – taken from the first bullet in the job advertisement

 - Income tax & FBT: XXXXXXXXXXXXX (two-line action statement with evidence on your skills, experience and expertise in this area)

 - Key skill two: XXXXXXXXX